Recovering from Erectile Dysfunction

 Many medications can lower testosterone and contribute to erectile dysfunction and even premature aging.
 Such medications as Finasteride, which is shown to come with a heightened risk of depression and metabolic disease, and mood stabilizers are likely to worsen or catalyze erectile difficulties because they alter the normal function of the endocrine system.
 A persistent theory of hair loss described as an excess of the active form of testosterone, dihydrotestosterone (DHT) causes many men to attempt lowering that hormone through medical intervention.
 But this hormone is also necessary for sexual performance and results in evisceration of male characteristics such as erection quality, or enlargement of the nipples and dormant breast tissue.
 The good news is that DHT is not the cause of hair loss, which I have found instead to be the interruption of the kynurenine pathway and formation of NAD by omega-3 fats as discussed in the chapter on curing hair loss in my book.
 Though DHT is vital for erections, erections are not the only important characteristic of male sexuality.
 Males have more and coarser hair, deeper voices, bigger frames.
 These characteristics are all governed by these hormones which create erections.
 There is no scenario where a man has only erectile dysfunction and not a deflation of other male characteristics.
 Perhaps there is excess weight gain or decreased muscle tone, or a reduction or absence of muscle mass.
 There could be hair loss, declining posture, smaller testicles.
 These too will reverse and improve once the diet and environment promote a healthy endocrine and hormonal state.

-Erectile dysfunction is actually quite easy to reverse, and as erection and arousal is one of the last youthful qualities to be lost during metabolic decline it is then one of the first to return.
+Erectile dysfunction is actually quite easy to reverse, and as erection and arousal is one of the last youthful qualities to be lost during metabolic decline it is also the first to return.
 There is no reason to persist with erection difficulties, and doing so is usually just a consequence of naivety or willful ignorance.
-Improving health through the restoration of a good diet with some simple nutritional and metabolic aids as discussed in greater detail in my book while avoiding the most serious contributing factors is easy to do and can once again restore the ability to bone.
+Improving health through the restoration of a good diet as discussed in my book with some additional specific but simple nutritional and metabolic aids is easy to do and can easily restore or enhance your ability to bone (or prevent its loss in the first place).
 For more information on recovering from erectile dysfunction as well as other conditions such as thyroid disease, problems with weight gain, insomnia, and even cancer and restoring hair loss you can get a copy of my book.